Feryel-Ben-Rhaiem/privacybot/README.md

 ## 👩‍💻 Usage
 1. **Running the Pipelines** :
-   * You can run the RAG pipelines from the notebook app.ipynb and the Python scripts.
+   * You can run the RAG pipelines using the notebook app.ipynb and the Python file ragpipelines.py.
    * Select the desired pipeline and run queries to get responses.

 2. **Evaluating Pipelines** :